plexefinance/PlexePublicAPI/README.md

 1. Add Organisation Details
 2. Add Primary Applicant Details
 3. Add Secondary Applicant Details (not mandatory)
+4. Get Primary Bank Account
-4. Set Primary Bank Account
+5. Set Primary Bank Account
-5. Sign Contract
+6. Sign Contract
-6. Supplied Required Documents
+7. Supplied Required Documents

 Only when this is done will the application be submitted for review and approval.